topfreegames/kublai/docs/API.md

 ### Apply for Membership

-Allows a player to ask to join the clan with the given publicID.
-If the clan’s autoJoin property is true the member will be automatically approved.
+Allows a player to ask to join the clan with the given `publicID`.
+If the clan’s `autoJoin` property is true the member will be automatically approved.
 Otherwise, the membership must be approved by the clan owner or one of the clan members.

 This operation uses [Khan's Apply For Membership Route](http://khan-api.readthedocs.io/en/latest/API.html#apply-for-membership).

 #### Signature

 ```
-kublaiService.applyForMembership(gameId, clanId, membershipData, callback);
+kublaiService.applyForMembership(gameId, clanId, level, playerPublicId, callback);
 ```

 #### Arguments

-* `gameId`: public ID for the desired clan's game.
+* `gameId`: public ID for the desired clan's game;
-* `clanId`: public ID for the desired clan.
+* `clanId`: public ID for the desired clan;
-* `membershipData`: object with the details for the membership to be changed.
-Please refer to Khan's docs for the structure of this argument.
+* `level`: membership level for the application;
+* `playerPublicId`: public id for the player filing the application for the clan.

 ### Approve or Deny Membership